danial2026/v2ray_client/README.md

 ## Disclaimer

 > [!NOTE]
-> I coded this over the weekends, it might have bugs and it's not production-ready.
+> I coded this over the weekends, it might have bugs and it's not production-ready, and the macos version is fully vibe coded.

 ## Full Documentation